mah0001/metadata-editor-docs-v2/quick_start_microdata.md

 ![image](img/ME_UG_v1-0-0_quick_start_microdata_project_list_start.png)

-Click on "CREATE NEW PROJECT" and select "Microdata" when prompted to indicate the type of resource you will be documenting.
+Click on `CREATE NEW PROJECT` and select *Microdata* when prompted to indicate the type of resource you will be documenting.

 ![image](img/ME_UG_v1-0-0_quick_start_document_create_project_types.png)